Selected Bengali Poetry

 the sky is as real as the blue shirt and pajamas god's children wear.

-Only a lonesome peacock in the second floor.
+Only a lonesome peacock on the second floor.
 That used to be Sajal's room.

-The room of Sajal's daughter and his wife.
-They've left, crossing over the rice-mill.
+The room of his daughter and wife.
+They've left, past the rice-mill.

-In the unpromising river-bay, two men still searching copper and mica
+In the unpromising river-bay, two men still looking for copper and mica

 You've lost your private slippers in these nuthills.